r0r0x-xx/AeroSpace-Cybersecurity/README.md

 Satellite orbits describe the paths that satellites travel around celestial bodies like Earth.
 These paths are shaped by the interplay between the planet's gravitational force and the satellite's velocity.
 Orbits are key in determining a satellite's purpose, its cover area, and how long it can operate.
 Technically, orbits are characterized by altitude, inclination, eccentricity, and time to complete a full revolution.

-## Types of orbits used in satellite communication
+## Types of orbits used in satellite communications

 **LEO - Low Earth Orbit**

-- Satellite elevation: Between 160 km  and 2,000 km above the Earth's surface.
+- **Satellite elevation**: Between 160 km  and 2,000 km above the Earth's surface.
 - **Main characteristics**:
     - Short orbital period: 90 to 120 minutes, allowing multiple daily visits to the same region.
     - The low relative speed for the Earth's surface.
     - High atmospheric drag, especially at altitudes below 500 km, causes more significant orbit degradation and requires propulsion systems to maintain it.
 - **key functions:**
-    - **Communications constellations:** These are designed to provide global broadband connectivity.
+    - Communications constellations: These are designed to provide global broadband connectivity.
-    - **Earth observation satellites**: Include scientific missions that monitor climate change, agricultural activities, and natural disasters.
+    - Earth observation satellites: Include scientific missions that monitor climate change, agricultural activities, and natural disasters.
-    - **Spy satellites**: These are used by government agencies due to their high image resolution from low altitudes.
+    - Spy satellites**: These are used by government agencies due to their high image resolution from low altitudes.
 - **Limitations in this orbit**:
     - Need for large constellations for continuous coverage.
     - Increased risk of collisions due to the density of objects in this region.